IIITLucknowSWEngg/CSITTeam013/Assignment2/Design.md

 ## 3. Architectural Design

 ### 3.1 Architectural Overview
-Nova employs a **microservices architecture**, enabling scalability and modularity.
+NOVA Digital employs a **microservices architecture**, enabling scalability and modularity.
 The platform relies on:
 - **AWS and Nova Digital CDN**: Collaboratively handling backend services and video streaming.
 - **ReactJS Frontend**: Ensures modularity, performance, and startup speed.

 #### Core Components:
 1. **Client**: Devices like smartphones, TVs, and laptops used to browse and stream content.
-2. **Nova Digital CDN**: Distributes video content efficiently by delivering streams from geographically proximate servers.
+2. **NOVA Digital CDN**: Distributes video content efficiently by delivering streams from geographically proximate servers.
 3. **Backend Services**: Responsible for user authentication, content recommendations, and subscription handling.

 ### Onboarding a Movie
-- Nova Digital performs **video transcoding** to support multiple resolutions and formats.
+- NOVA Digital performs **video transcoding** to support multiple resolutions and formats.
 - Transcoded files are distributed to CDN servers globally.
 - AWS manages login, billing, and recommendation tasks, ensuring seamless playback.